 As has been indicated in other studies of bald eagles (e.g., Anthony et al. 1994), we do not believe that continued research activities at the nest will negatively impact the nesting success of bald eagles on Catalina Island.
-However, our results from this season indicate that the reproduction of bald eagles on Catalina Island continues to suffer from greatly reduced hatchability of eggs.
-Three of the 6 eggs recovered during 1999 were fertile; however, only one hatched.
-This is only the sixth of 37 fertile eggs removed from wild nests on Catalina Island since 1987 to hatch (16.2% hatching rate), further emphasizing the need for active management of the population and clean-up of the contaminated environment.
+Our results from this season indicate that the reproduction of bald eagles on Catalina Island continues to suffer from greatly reduced hatchability of eggs.
+We collected seven eggs this year, of which four were fertile or exhibited any development, but no eggs hatched.
+Since the egg removal phase of this project began in 1989, only 8 of 44 fertile eggs have hatched (18% hatching rate).
+This low hatching success and the fact that an additional egg broke in the Pinnacle Rock nest prior to egg removal (within 48 hours), further emphasize the need for active management of the population and clean-up of the contaminated environment.
 Failure to hatch may be a result of excessive water loss associated with abnormal eggshell structure (Risebrough 1993).
 The ACC is able to reduce water loss using a variety of techniques following the transport of the eggs to the Zoo, but the eggs have often lost a large amount of water prior to removal from the nest.

-Despite the loss of the chick from the Twin Rocks nest, the egg and chick manipulations during 1999 were successful as we were able to foster and hack four eagles on the island.
-Unlike last year, the Twin Rocks pair accepted the foster chick and were behaving normally up until the time the chick disappeared.
-This is a step forward compared to last year's unsuccessful fostering (Sharpe and Garcelon 1999) and gives us reason to believe that future fostering efforts at this nest will be successful.
+The egg and chick manipulations during 2001 were successful as we were able to foster five eagles into a total of four nests on the island.
 Removal of eggs from bald eagle nests may cause abandonment of nests in some cases (Anthony et al. 1994), but because of our ability to access nests quickly bald eagles on Catalina Island rarely abandon nests following our manipulations.

-We anticipate productivity at the Catalina Island eagle nests to be higher in 2000, as we expect to have four active nests, assuming that the Seal Rocks birds again build a nest and reproduce next season.
-We will again begin searching for breeding activity in mid-January next year to avoid missing active nests and locate pairs that may have formed or moved since the previous breeding season.
+We anticipate productivity at the Catalina Island eagle nests in 2002 to be similar to this year.
+There is a possibility that K-81 and K-82 may attempt to breed next year, because both birds have nearly complete adult plumage and have been seen together for the past year.
+We will begin searching for breeding activity in mid-January next year to avoid missing active nests and locate pairs that may have formed or moved since the previous breeding season.